A 64-bit Windows 10/8/7 App to Supplement SketchUp 'Cut List 4.1'

 Get SketchUp and Learn How Easy It Is to Use: Click here to link to another page on this site that tells you all about downloading, installing, and learning to use SketchUp.

 There is an Online Version, Too: You can also access SketchUp online by clicking here and selecting "Personal Projects," then filling in the forms.
 I don't recommend the online version, though.
-I have no experience with it but it appears to be more awkward to use than SketchUp Make 2017, which is downloaded to you computer.
+I have no experience with it but it appears to be more awkward to use than the desktop version of SketchUp.

 What the 'Cut List 4.1' Supplement—CutlistCSV—Does